 "I want to know who you are and how you came to be a slave."
 That was one of the first questions that Zora Neale Hurston asked 86-year-old Cudjo Lewis when she traveled from New York to Mobile, Ala., to interview him in the summer of 1927.
 Back then, Hurston was studying anthropology at Columbia University and doing fieldwork, collecting black folklore and historical data.
 Cudjo Lewis was already known to those who cared about black history.
 He was the last known living person who could recount first-hand the experience of having been taken captive in Africa and transported on a slave ship to the United States.

 The Library has reopened for limited hours and services.
 Hours are Mon - Sat from 12pm - 6pm.
 For more information, please read our blog post.

-All face-to-face classes, events and meetings are cancelled through the end of August, but we're hard at work planning our virtual summer curriculum.
+All face-to-face classes, events and meetings are cancelled through the end of October, but we're hard at work on our virtual curriculum.
 Please access our Resource Guide to find information and assistance.